oguzkarademir/oguzkarademir/README.md

 ### Hi there 👋

-- 🙋🏻 My name is Oguz and I am a Frontend Developer/Cloud Enthusiast
+- 🙋🏻 My name is Oguz and I am a Developer/Cloud Enthusiast
-- 🇹🇷 I am from Turkey and live in Belgium 🇧🇪
-- ☁️ I’m currently developing myself on Clouds, especially AWS
-- 🖥 I know JS, React, React Native, Python, AWS
+- 🖥 JS, React, Nodejs, Nestjs, Python, AWS, DevOps

 #### __*"The only way to do great work is to love what you do"*__
 -Steve Jobs-